 - Bots can perform the same tasks humans do — at somewhere in the ballpark of 25 to 35 percent the cost of a human performing the same task

-Biggest Opportunities for Robotics Process Automation to Assist Internal Audit
+The 5 Biggest Opportunities for Robotic Process Automation to Assist Internal Audit

 Internal Audit can play a role in helping organizations identify opportunities to embed audit automation control activities within business processes and functions.
 Below are the areas where RPA can make the biggest impact.

-- Data gathering and cleansing for analytics.
-An RPA Center of Expertise (CoE) can generate and standardize data to run custom analytics, doing the work of pulling the data to be used by internal and external auditors, including automation checks for completeness of fields, duplicates and validation, etc. This frees Internal Audit from time spent coordinating and gathering this data.
+An RPA Center of Expertise (CoE) can generate and standardize data to run custom analytics, doing the work of pulling the data to be used by internal and external auditors, including automation checks for completeness of fields, duplicates, and validation, etc. This frees internal audit from time spent coordinating and gathering this data.

-- Risk assessment.
 Bots can help automate the initial data gathering and classification for the annual risk assessment process.
-They do this by soliciting feedback from participants up front and identifying core trends.
+They do this by soliciting feedback from participants upfront and identifying core trends.
 This allows for the in-person meetings to be focused on trend analysis and deep dives into the risks of the organization.

-- Automation of controls.
 Bots can run controls testing — especially for control areas that are standardized, such as where tickets and fields are consistently used.
-This frees Internal Audit from performing those standard required checkmarks.
+This frees internal audit from performing those standard required checkmarks.

 - Identifying open items, sending follow-up emails and documenting status, etc